deathkiller/jazz2-native/README.md

 ## Running the application
 ### Windows
-* Download or build the game
+* Download the game
-* Copy original *Jazz Jackrabbit 2* directory to `‹Game›/Source/`
+* Copy original *Jazz Jackrabbit 2* directory to `‹Game›\Source\`
-* Run `‹Game›/Jazz2.exe` application
+* Run `‹Game›\Jazz2.exe` application

 `‹Game›` *is path to Jazz² Resurrection.
-Cache is recreated during intro cinematics on the first startup, so it can't be skipped until it's done.*
+Cache is recreated during intro cinematics on the first startup, so it can't be skipped.*

 ### Linux
-* Download or build the game
+* Download the game
+* Install dependencies: `sudo apt install libglew2.2 libglfw3 libopenal1 libopenmpt0`
 * Copy original *Jazz Jackrabbit 2* directory to `‹Game›/Source/`
-* Install `libopenmpt-dev`, `libopenmpt-devel` or `libopenmpt` package according to your distro to enable music playback
-* Run `‹Game›/jazz2` application
+* Run `‹Game›/jazz2` or `‹Game›/jazz2_clang` application

 `‹Game›` *is path to Jazz² Resurrection.
-Cache is recreated during intro cinematics on the first startup, so it can't be skipped until it's done.*
+Cache is recreated during intro cinematics on the first startup, so it can't be skipped.*

 ### Web (Emscripten)
 * Go to http://deat.tk/jazz2/wasm/
 * Import episodes from original *Jazz Jackrabbit 2* directory to unlock additional content

 ### Android
-* Download or build the game
+* Download the game
 * Copy `Content` directory to `‹Storage›/Android/data/jazz2.resurrection/files/Content/`
 * Copy original *Jazz Jackrabbit 2* directory to `‹Storage›/Android/data/jazz2.resurrection/files/Source/`
-* Install `Jazz2.apk` on the device
+* Install `Jazz2.apk` or `Jazz2_x86-64.apk` on the device
 * Run the newly installed application

 `‹Storage›` *is usually internal storage on your device.
-The game requires device with **Android 5.0** (or newer) and **OpenGL ES 3.0** support.*
+The game requires device with **Android 5.0** (or newer) and **OpenGL ES 3.0** support.
+Cache is recreated during intro cinematics on the first startup, so it can't be skipped.*

 ## Building the application